The Shifter

 Primeval Form

-Starting at 11th level, when you Shift into a Bloodline Shape, you can infuse your transformation with ancient power.
-Until you Shift out of that Beast Shape, your Beast Shape takes on a primeval and feral appearance, gaining the benefits below:
+Starting at 11th level, when you Shift into a Bloodline Shape, you can infuse it with primeval power.
+So long as you remain in that Beast Shape, it gains these additional benefits:

 Feral Senses

 You hunt as an apex predator, never losing track of your prey.
-Starting at 14th level, you cannot have disadvantage on any attack roll you make that targets a creature within 30 feet.
+Starting at 14th level, you can't have disadvantage on Natural Weapon attacks against targets within 30 feet of you.

 Mythic Forms

-Starting 15th level, you gain the ability to Shift into legendary Beasts of CR 5.
-However, due to their mythical power you can only Shift into each Beast Shape you know of CR 5 or higher once each between each short or long rest you take.
+At 15th level, you gain the ability to Shift into truly legendary Beasts of CR 5.
+However, you can only Shift into each Beast Shape you know of CR 5 and up, once per short or long rest.

 Primeval Resurgence

 In your blood flows a wellspring of primeval power.
-Starting at 17th level, you can gain the benefits of Primeval Form any time you use Wild Shape to Shift into a Bloodline Shape.
+Starting at 17th level, you can choose to gain the benefits of Primeval Form any time you Shift into a Bloodline Shape.

 Force of Nature

 Your primeval ferocity cannot be tamed.
-At 20th level, you can Shift into Beast Shapes with a CR of 5 or 6 without limit.
+At 20th level, you can Shift into Beast Shapes of CR 5 and 6 without limit.

 Bloodlines